jcerullo/meshmap.net/README.md

 ## Installation Instructions

 The detailed instructions here are for the installation of a Raspberry PI webserver that displays a map of The Villages, FL with colored pins representing the roles and locations of the meshtastic radios owned by village residents.
-Adjustments would have to be made for differences in operation system (raspberry pi), webserver (apache2) or geographic location (The Villages, FL).
+Adjustments would have to be made for differences in hardware (raspberry pi), webserver (apache2) or geographic location (The Villages, FL).

 ### Pre-installation Requirements